-San Antonio in 2 Days for Families - Hands-on learning at The DoSeum (children's museum)
+San Antonio in 2 Days - Hands-on learning at The DoSeum (children's museum)

 A gentle-paced, family-focused 2-day itinerary in San Antonio (April, spring).
 Short transfers, stroller-friendly routes, interactive kid attractions, shaded outdoor play, and kid-ready meal stops.
 Built for families with toddlers to pre-teens.